timothytylee/full-text-rss/README.md

 This is a our public version of Full-Text RSS available to download for free from <http://code.fivefilters.org>.

-To sustain the project we sell copies of the most up-to-date version at <http://fivefilters.org/content-only/#download> - so if you like this, please consider supporting us by purchasing the latest release.
-We also accept donations via [Gittip](https://www.gittip.com/fivefilters/).
+For best extraction results, and to help us sustain the project, you can purchase the most up-to-date version at <http://fivefilters.org/content-only/#download> - so if you like this free version, please consider supporting us by purchasing the latest release.
+If you have no need for the latest release, but would still like to contribute something, you can donate via [Gittip](https://www.gittip.com/fivefilters/) or [Flattr](https://flattr.com/profile/k1m).

 ### About